jzuhone/YT.jl/doc/source/users_guide/arrays.rst

 Physical Constants
 ------------------

-Some of yt's physical constants are represented in jt.
+Some physical constants are represented in ``jt``.
 They are available via the ``jt.physical_constants`` submodule, and are unitful quantities which can be used with other quantities and arrays:

 .. code-block:: julia